-- A. During the time you are participating on a school team in a sport at your high school, you may neither play on a nonschool team nor compete in non-school competition as an individual in that same sport or in any skill of that sport. - B. If you participate in non-school competition during a sport season and subsequently wish to join the school team in the same sport, you will not be eligible. - If you wish to participate in a competition sanctioned by the National Governing Body, or its official Illinois

-- affiliate for the sport, your principal/official representative must request approval in writing from the IHSA Office prior to any such participation. - D. You may try out for a non-school team while you are on your school's team in that same sport, but you may not practice, receive instruction, participate in workouts, or participate in competition with a non-school team in that same sport until you cease being a member of your school's team.
+- A. During the time you are participating on a school team in a sport at your high school, you may neither play on a non-school team nor compete in non-school competition as an individual in that same sport or in any skill of that sport. - B. If youparticipateinnon-school competition during a sport season and subsequently wish to join the school team in the same sport, you will not be eligible. - C. If you wishtoparticipateinacompetitions anctioned by the National Governing Body of a sport, a junior affiliate of the National Governing Body of a sport or a nofficial Illinois affiliate for the sport, your principal/official representative must request approval through the Schools Center prior to any such participation. - D. You may try out for a non-school team while you are on your school's team in that same sport, but you may not practice, receive instruction, participate in workouts, or participate in competition with a non-school team in that same sport until you cease being a member of your school's team.
 You cease being a member of your school's team when the team(s) of which you are a member terminates for the school term. - E. You will become ineligible if you participate on, practice with or compete against any junior college, college or university team during your high school career.